voxsim/knowledge/public-speaking/how-to-present.md

 When you talk experiences and stories, you automatically become more passionate and more comfortable.
 You won’t even have to think much about it- the emotion in your voice as you relate the story will bleed through.
 Let it bleed through.
 It’s more interesting, more entertaining.
 It’s more persuasive.

+# Focus on audience
+You should focus on audience, not on you: Help others do better.

+#